University of New York in Prague

 The University of New York in Prague (UNYP) is a private higher education institution in Prague, Czech Republic.
-It was established in 1998 in cooperation with the State University of New York at New Paltz and Empire State College, both part of the State University of New York (SUNY).
+It was established in 1998 in cooperation with the State University of New York at New Paltz and Empire State University, both part of the State University of New York (SUNY).
 UNYP was recognized by the Czech Ministry of Education, Youth and Sports in 2001 on the basis of accreditation of its study programs in Business Administration and International European Relations.
 UNYP is a member of the British Accreditation Council for Independent Further and Higher Education.

 Originally located in the historic old town of Prague, on the corner of Mikovcova and Legerova streets, in 2014 UNYP moved to a new campus on Londýnská 41 in Vinohrady (Prague 2).

 Academics

 UNYP offers accredited bachelor's degrees, Master's programs, MBA programs, and PhD programs in English, in partnership with universities in the United States and across Europe.
-More than 60% of faculty members hold doctoral degrees.
-These doctorates are most frequently from Charles University or the Prague University of Economics.

 Undergraduate programs

-The university awards four-year American bachelor's degrees in the fields of Business Administration (dual degree), International Relations (dual degree), Communication and Media (dual degree), Child Development, Psychology (dual degree), Digital Media Arts, English Language and Literature, Information Technology, and Political Science.
-These courses are offered in cooperation with the State University of New York, Empire State College and recognized and accredited by the Czech Ministry of Education as well by the US Middle States Association of Colleges and Schools.
+The university awards four-year American bachelor's degrees in the fields of Business Administration (dual degree), International Relations (dual degree), Communication and Media (dual degree), Psychology (dual degree), Digital Media Arts, English Language and Literature and Information Technology.
+These courses are offered in cooperation with the State University of New York, Empire State University and recognized and accredited by the Czech Ministry of Education as well by the US Middle States Association of Colleges and Schools.

 The university also awards three-year European bachelor's degrees in the field of Business Administration with concentrations in Marketing, Human Resources, Sports Management, or Finance.
 European bachelor's degrees are recognized and accredited by the Czech Ministry of Education as well as the International Assembly for Collegiate Business Education (IACBE).